 Each and every state keeps a record of their state citizen’s criminal past.
 These state databases are all linked so you can track criminal histories from another state.
-You are able to go to the Liberty County Courthouse and inquire, or check the website.
+You are able to go to the Liberty County Courthouse and inquire in person, or you can check the website.
 It is helpful to know the county, and in the event that the crime was in a completely different state, you might have to pay for a more intensive search.

 A search of someone’s criminal history you can find out if someone has been arrested, charged, or convicted for any of the following crimes:

 - Sexual offenses including rape, assault.